7h3v01d/Ollama-LAN-Bridge/README.md

 ### 📊 Performance Note
 Since this runs over LAN, network latency is negligible.
 The speed is determined entirely by the GPU of the server machine.
 70B models may take 30-60 seconds to "wake up" the first time they are loaded into VRAM.

+---

+### Contribution Policy

+Feedback, bug reports, and suggestions are welcome.

+You may submit:

+- Issues
+- Design feedback
+- Pull requests for review

+However:

+- Contributions do not grant any license or ownership rights
+- The author retains full discretion over acceptance and future use
+- Contributors receive no rights to reuse, redistribute, or derive from this code

+---

+### License
+This project is not open-source.

+It is licensed under a private evaluation-only license.
+See LICENSE.txt for full terms.